 There are several ways that insect populations can become resistant to insecticides, and pests may exhibit more than one of these mechanisms at the same time.

 Metabolic resistance.
 Resistant insects may detoxify or destroy the toxin faster than susceptible insects, or prevent the toxin from reaching target sites by binding it to proteins in their bodies.
 Metabolic resistance is the most common mechanism and often presents the greatest challenge.
 Resistant insects may possess higher levels or more efficient forms of the enzyme(s) that break down insecticides to nontoxic compounds.

 Altered target-site resistance.
 The site where the toxin usually binds in the insect becomes modified to reduce the insecticide’s effects

 Penetration resistance.
 Resistant insects may absorb the toxin more slowly than susceptible insects.
-Penetration resistance occurs when the insect’s outer cuticle develops barriers which can slow absorption of the chemicals into their bodies.
+Penetration resistance occurs when the insect’s outer cuticle develops barriers that can slow the absorption of the chemicals into their bodies.
 This mechanism is frequently present along with other types.

 Compiled by Dr. Wayne Buhler, PhD